France issues arrest warrants for senior Syrian officials

 Efforts to prosecute members of the Assad government have repeatedly failed because Syria is not a signatory of the Rome Statute of the International Criminal Court (ICC) in the Hague.
 Russia and China have also vetoed attempts to give the ICC a mandate to set up a special tribunal for Syria.

-Reporting by Emmanuel Jarry, Writing by Sarah White; Editing by Richard Balmforth
+Reporting by Emmanuel Jarry, Writing by Sarah White and Luke Baker; Editing by Richard Balmforth